chrultrabook/docs/docs/altos.md

 <br>

 ¹Some devices such as CELES need workarounds.
 Additionally, AMD Ryzen devices need to use CoolStar's RW_LEGACY script in order to boot Windows.
+Refer to the [known issues page](known-issues.html) to check whether you need patches.

 ----------